Boscia.jl: A review and tutorial

-The minimal face is defined as the smallest face of $\bar{\mathcal{X}}$ containing $\vx$.
+The minimal face is defined as the smallest face of $\mathcal{X}$ containing $\vx$.
 The weight is then shifted from this away vertex to the global FW vertex.
 Note that this variant still implicitly uses a convex combination.
 DICG is effective on structured polytopes, like simplices, the Birkhoff polytope and hypercubes.
 Its main drawbacks are threefold: (1) identifying the minimal face may be expensive; (2) computing the in-face away vertex requires another LMO call (usually in smaller dimension); and (3) the maximum step size cannot be read off the active-set weights and must be computed explicitly.
 For an arbitrary polytope, active-set-based methods are therefore preferable.
-Note that we also have the \emph{Blended Decomposition-Invariant Conditional Gradient (BDICG)} \citep{besanccon2025improved} which includes the logic of the blended step from BPCG in DICG.
+Note that Boscia also supports the \emph{Blended Decomposition-Invariant Conditional Gradient (BDICG)} variant \citep{besanccon2025improved}, which includes the logic of the blended step from BPCG in DICG.

 The user can also easily add support for their own FW variant by following the same interface used to integrate variants from the \texttt{FrankWolfe.jl} package.